China's CICC expects M&A deals jump on state sector reforms

 CICC statistics show it participated in 37 China-related M&A deals in 2014.
 Its two biggest deals last year were driven by state-dictated reforms, Wang said.

-These were the merger of the country's top trainmakers China CNR Corp 601299.SS and CSR Corp (601766.SS), and a precedent-setting $17.5 billion stake sale of the retail unit of energy giant China Petroleum & Chemical Corp (0386.HK), or Sinopec.
+These were the merger of the country's top trainmakers China CNR Corp and CSR Corp, and a precedent-setting $17.5 billion stake sale of the retail unit of energy giant China Petroleum & Chemical Corp, or Sinopec.

 The government is still mulling its SOE reform policies, which are expected to lead to greater consolidation of state industry, while allowing the participation of more non-state and private investment.